klimzaporojets/TempEL/README.md

 ## Dataset creation, code and models
 ### Dataset creation
-__Step 0: download the necessary Wikipedia tables and history logs__
+__Step 0: download the necessary Wikipedia tables and history logs__ The disk space requirement of this step is of 400 GB.

 The TempEL creation pipeline begins with history logs of Wikipedia as well as Wikipedia sql tables with auxiliary information (e.g., tables listing all the redirect pages in Wikipedia),